Government of Saskatchewan ministries, Crown corporations and organizations are working to minimize the impacts of the postal service disruption.

 Board of Revision Training

-For the 2023 taxation year, all board of revision members and secretaries in Saskatchewan are required to take mandatory training offered through the Johnson Shoyama Graduate School of Public Policy (JSGS).
-This is the first step of certifying a board of revision.
+To help ensure proficiency at the first level of property assessment appeals, all Saskatchewan board of revision members and secretaries must complete mandatory training offered by the Johnson Shoyama Graduate School of Public Policy (JSGS).

 Certification

-View the most current list of certified boards of revision in Saskatchewan.
+View the current list of certified boards of revision in Saskatchewan.

 Eligibility